 • Premium – This is the price you pay for insurance, usually annually or monthly.

 • Replacement Cost – This is the kind of insurance that pays the full cost of replacing your dwelling or personal property, up to a maximum dollar amount.
 Most standard policies offer replacement cost, but you want to be sure the maximum amount is high enough.

 • Actual Cash Value – This type of policy gives you the current cash value (with depreciation) for personal property or your dwelling.

 • Sub-Limits – Homeowners insurance policies will generally include limits, but they’ll typically also have sub-limits.
 For example, the sub-limit on personal property for a $500,000 policy would typically be $250,000, or 50 percent of dwelling coverage.

 • Riders – These are policies you can include on your overall insurance policy to cover specific items.
 For instance, expensive antiques, jewelry and artworks are often covered under their own rider because they’re too valuable to be covered as regular personal property.

 Remember, if something happens to your home, homeowners insurance can make or break you – and you don’t want to end up on the short end.
 Be sure you understand terms and conditions of your policy to avoid confusion later.
 If you’re unclear about something, ask questions to ensure you’ve got the right coverage and amount to fully protect your home and belongings.

 Now that you have a better understanding about the benefits of homeowners insurance, it’s time to get a policy.
 Freeway Insurance offers the best policies from a wide assortment of insurance providers to ensure you that you’re getting the best plan for your money.
-Get a free homeowners insurance quote online or call us today!
+Call Freeway Insurance at (800) 777-5620 to get your free, customized quote or get your free homeowners insurance quote online.